Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Powell had been in agony.
 He’d been holding his breath.
 Gritting his teeth, clenching his fingers around the tabletop so hard that the wood was breaking, fighting to contain frustrated tears that suddenly weren’t needed any longer.

 Through their helmet cams, he’d been watching his *sons* die.
 And suddenly, he wasn’t.
-Suddenly, he’d been watching…
+Suddenly, he’d been watching...

 He could feel Daar’s concerned paw on his back, but it was background detail.
 The *important* detail in Powell’s life at that moment was that Arés, in conditions *nothing* else in the galaxy could have endured, had gone beyond endurance and somehow kept pushing forward.
 Somehow he’d outperformed concrete, steel and the limits of belief and *climbed.*